 S.T.E.M.
-(Science, Technology, Engineering and Math) students learning about soil testing at the future Urban Green Lab site.
+(Science, Technology, Engineering and Math) students learning about soil testing.
 This is one of many hands-on learning experiences Urban Green Lab has planned as part of partnership with Metro Public Schools.

 Urban Green Lab advisory council member Trazana Staples (L) and board member Jennifer Barrie, adding ideas at our first design charrette.